Choosing the Right SurveyDo I need a Homebuyer report or a 'full structural' Building Survey?

 RICS Homebuyer report

 This report provides concisely written, reasonably detailed information, for buyers (or sellers) of conventional houses, flats or bungalows built from standard building materials.
-It includes:-

 • an extensive inspection